hqhs/url-shortener/README.md

  6 * 10^9 * 26 bytes + 6 * 10^8 * 2 kb = 1.35 terabytes/month

  I need to choose database wisely.
-Take into account what our data has high read/write ratio, practically never change (so eventual consistency means just consistency), not structured (until I add users in the future), and record size is small (around 2kb).
+Take into account what data has high read/write ratio, practically never change (so eventual consistency means just consistency), not structured (until I add users in the future), and record size is small (around 2kb).